pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

      save_name = file_save_name + "-" + time_of_run + "-" + currEpoch
      torch.save(cpu_state, save_name)

+Summary:
-In this tutorial, we have introduced the new features for FSDP available in Pytorch 1.12 and used HF T5 as the running example.
-Using proper wrapping policy along with mixed percision, activation checkpointing and backward prefetch should bring speed up for your trianing jobs.
-Also, features such as intializing model on device and checkpoint saving streamed on CPU should help to avoid OOM error in dealing with large models.
+In this tutorial, we have introduced many new features for FSDP available in Pytorch 1.12 and used HF T5 as the running example.
+Using the proper wrapping policy especially for transformer models, along with mixed precision and backward prefetch should speed up your training runs.
+Also, features such as initializing the model on device, and checkpoint saving via streaming to CPU should help to avoid OOM error in dealing with large models.

-We are actively working to add new features to FSDP in next releases, please feel free to contact us by opening tickets on  `PyTorch Github repository <https://github.com/pytorch/pytorch>`__, if you have any feature request or running into any issues.
+We are actively working to add new features to FSDP for the next release.
+If you have feedback, feature requests, questions or are encountering issues using FSDP, please feel free to contact us by opening an issue at  `PyTorch Github repository <https://github.com/pytorch/pytorch>`__.